ameenmalaysheh/Ameen-Malaysheh/README.md

 his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.

 ✨ About ameen malaysheh

+Ameen Malaysheh is an independent interdisciplinary researcher who developed two original theories:
+The Nature of the Human Self & Mind, which presents a unified framework explaining the structure of the soul, mind, body, and the cognitive balance system; and the Malaysheh Pyramid Construction Theory, which proposes an innovative clay-mold engineering method as a practical solution to the mystery of pyramid building.
+His work is based on more than two decades of reflection, analysis, field experience, and cross-disciplinary reasoning.
+Malaysheh’s research aims to establish new scientific directions that help future generations understand both human nature and ancient engineering through clear, evidence-based frameworks.

 Ameen Malaysheh is an independent researcher in the human self, the soul, metaphysics, and the nature of perception.
 He presents a fully original line of thought based on innate intuition, inner contemplation, and direct experiential insight, without relying on any previous sources.